 One company might want to gain more traffic.
 Another business might have the goal of making more money from the traffic it currently has.
 Each company’s exact goals differ from business to business.

-Key differences in content marketing for SaaS companies
+Key differences in SaaS content marketing

 Before we jump into this look a forming a SaaS content marketing strategy, it’s good to have a quick background of the challenges these businesses face.